josephluck/helix/docs/state/AdvancedUsage.md

 function formModel (defaultForm) {
   return {
-    scoped: true, // <-- this is the key bit!
+    scoped: true, // <-- this is the bit that will allow us to use this model in both places
     state: defaultForm(),
     reducers: {
       resetForm (state) {